 Update on March 15, 2016: The Obama administration has further relaxed the travel ban on U.S. citizens.
 While Cuban tourism is still illegal, Americans can now take part in people-in-people trips independently, without joining a certified tour group.
 Travelers will still need to visit for educational purposes, and keep records of the trip for five years, but it’ll be difficult to enforce, i.e. you probably won’t get in trouble for relaxing on a beach.
 The following article has been edited to reflect recent changes.

-Can you finally put Cuba at the top of your travel destinations?
+So, can you finally put Cuba at the top of your travel destinations?
 Well, not so fast.

 But the opening of commercial air traffic is the latest indication of thawing tension between the two countries.
 The trade embargo has limited commercial flights since the 1960s, but today, some U.S. airlines are allowed offer chartered direct flights.
 But to hop on one, you need to meet the 12 legally permitted categories of travel, set forth by the Department of the Treasury’s Office of Foreign Assets Control and explained below.
 Those who don’t meet these qualifications often find alternative methods of visiting Cuba, often connecting in another country.